 Frequently asked Questions

-Startup runway indicates the number of months a company can operate solely on its current cash reserves.
-It is crucial for managing financial risk and planning funding rounds.
+A startup runway is the number of months a company can operate with current cash reserves.
+It is crucial for assessing financial stability and making informed decisions about spending, hiring, and fundraising timing.